Moviejawn

 Set in 1960s, New York, Apartment 7A serves as a prequel to the famed Rosemary's Baby.
 The film opens with dancer, Terry Gionoffrio (Julia Garner) preparing to perform a stage musical.
 Sadly, all of her dreams come literally crashing down when she succumbs to an injury mid performance.
 This unfortunate incident finds her out of work, deeply depressed, and hooked on pills to numb the pain physically, as well as emotionally.
 When a chance encounter leads her to the eccentric, elderly couple Minnie (Dianne Wiest) and Roman (Kevin McNally) Castevet, her life is forever altered in the most unimaginable way possible.
 Suddenly the pain in her leg vanishes, her aspirations of being on Broadway with her name in lights is within reach, and her financial problems are behind her.
 Of course, this all comes with a heavy price tag and as the tagline of the film states, “Rosemary was not the first”.

 It wasn’t until I heard James was brought on board to direct that I had a glimmer of hope about this tale.
 I was fortunate enough to catch her feature debut, Relic when it premiered at Sundance and have been in awe of her filmmaking abilities ever since.
 This incredibly well made horror proved that she not only was confident behind the camera but that she had an exceptional gift to convey stories visually.
-With Apartment 7A, this talent is once again on display in terms of lush production design, costuming, and superb acting.
+With Apartment 7A, this talent is once again on display in terms of lush production design from Simon Bowles, costuming by Michele Clapton, and superb acting.

 Dianne Wiest and Kevin McNally offer commendable portrayals of the satanic duo previously played exceptionally by Ruth Gordon (who won an Oscar for her portrayal as Minnie) and Sidney Blackmer.
 I prefer not to compare the performances, as I truly believe they each brought their own flair to the roles and are each entertaining in their own right.
 Julia Garner as Terry truly holds her own and gives a captivating performance as Terry Gionoffrio.
 In fact, what I enjoyed most about Apartment 7A was the depth it adds to the characters that previously within Rosemary’s Baby were relegated as mere background players.
 The 1968 screenplay adapted from the Ira Levin’s novel Rosemary’s Baby presents some of the most interesting characters to appear on screen, some of which the audience is barely introduced to.
 Within Apartment 7A, characters are expanded upon, which provides additional context to the original movie, making them that much more impactful.
 Upon finishing Apartment 7A, I immediately found myself needing to revisit Rosemary’s Baby now, given the additional insight into the Castavet’s previous attempt to create an heir to Satan.
 Frankly, by having this context, it makes the tale that more sinister.
 Terry is not the only one that is given more depth, there is also more information about the coven as well as other key players in the rituals.

 I believe Rosemary’s Baby to have some of the best cinematography put to celluloid.
-James and her cinematographer, Arnau Valls Colomer manage to accomplish this as well, with exquisite set design and photography that truly is a feast for the eyes.
+James and her cinematographer, Arnau Valls Colomer manage to accomplish this as well, with exquisite photography.
+With Bowles’ magnificent set design as the backdrop, it truly makes the film a feast for the eyes.
 There were moments, particularly with a dream sequence that leads into a dance number, that gave Michael Powell and Emeric Pressburger vibes in the absolute best way possible and had my classic film heart aflutter.
 I could not help but compare Terry to Victoria Page (Moira Shearer) in Powell’s and Pressburger’s famed picture The Red Shoes, in which a ballerina is prepared to go to whatever lengths to fulfill her ambitions of becoming a prima ballerina.
 All of this to say, I loved spending time with these characters, in particular Minnie and Roman.
 Wiest truly made Minnie her own and I loved the way in which she was able to go from charming to malevolent at the snap of a finger.
 Due to the Castavets charisma, they almost had me convinced that what they were doing was completely normal and not at all evil.

 It is unfortunate that Paramount+ elected to make this a direct to stream venture.
 I was fortunate enough to catch it on the silver screen during Fantastic Fest and it was such a treat.
 Despite the lack of a theatrical release, I am so happy that others will get to experience another first-rate picture from Natalie Erika James.
 I believe even tuning in via streaming, the devil will still manage to razzle dazzle his way into your heart.

-Check back next week for a MovieJawn exclusive interview with the screenwriters of Apartment 7A, Skylar James and Christian White.
+Find MovieJawn’s exclusive interview with the screenwriters of Apartment 7A, Skylar James and Christian White here.